 Making smart choices when it comes to your diet can be difficult.
-This process can become even more challenging when certain chronic and acute health conditions -- such as bowel obstructions -- occur.
+This process can become even more challenging when certain chronic and acute health conditions — such as bowel obstructions — occur.
 Individuals who have been diagnosed with a bowel obstruction will need to make significant changes to their diet.

 Bowel Obstruction Basics

 Depending on the severity of the bowel obstruction, dietary recommendations may vary substantially.
-Individuals who experience mild, moderate or severe symptoms of a bowel obstruction are generally encouraged to follow a low-residue, minimal-residue or fluid-based diet, respectively.
+Individuals who experience mild, moderate or severe symptoms of a bowel obstruction are generally encouraged to follow a partial bowel obstruction diet that may include a low-residue, minimal-residue or fluid-based diet, respectively.
 Residue includes fiber and other foods that may increase fecal output.

 A low-residue diet is used to reduce the size or number of expelled stools, which can improve symptoms.
 Individuals who are on a low-residue diet should eat refined grains, soft or well-cooked fruits and vegetables, ground or well-cooked meats, and dairy products that are free from fruit or nuts.

 Individuals who are on a minimal-residue diet may drink clear, caffeinated or carbonated beverages and fruit juices and eat eggs, tender meat and certain white grains like pasta, bread, saltine crackers and strained oatmeal.
 At least one serving of citrus juice each day is recommended for individuals following a minimal-residue diet.

 Those who follow a fluid diet may consume any milk-based beverages; refined, cooked cereals like farina; fruit and vegetable juice; broths or strained soups; pudding, custard, yogurt, and ice cream; and liquid nutritional supplements.
 Individuals who follow a fluid diet should work closely with a registered dietitian to ensure nutritional needs are met.